Das ist Walter: Recording

 Recording Das ist Walter for months with Paša Ferović in his studio was like getting a master's degree and doctorate in rock and roll.
-We'd show up to his house to record at the hour we previously agreed upon, but he would never be there because he was off drinking in some kafana.
-And all you'd see on the walls of his house were angry sprayed and written messages by his other studio clients that he screwed over.
-Threatening stuff like 'Paša, you're a dead man', 'Paša, you're fired', 'Never again, Paša'....
+We'd show up to his house to record at the time we had previously agreed, but he would never be there because he had been off drinking in some kafana.
+And all you'd see on the walls of his house were spray written anger outbursts and threats by his other studio clients that he had screwed over.
+Stuff like 'Paša, you're a dead man', 'Paša, you're fired', 'Never again, Paša'....
 Then we realized that half of the equipment in his studio is not actually his.
 For example, one day Goran Bregović showed up at the studio to take back his 8-channel sound board, but we somehow persuaded him to leave it with Paša just a little while longer.
 So, basically if Brega hadn't been nice about it, we never would've made the album....
 Then, the recording itself was another story.
-Seven of us recorded on 8 channels — those who know sound recording can appreciate how difficult that is — for example, we recorded the flute and timpani on the same channel.....
+Seven of us recorded on 8 channels—those who know sound recording can appreciate how difficult that is—for example, we recorded the flute and timpani on the same channel.....
 But still, if it hadn't been for Paša Ferović and Milić Vukašinović, the band would've folded in 1983 or 1984 without ever making anything.
 It was a critical time for us, we were going into our fourth year together with very little to show for it and our families were already nagging us with stuff like 'what's the point of all this' and 'how much longer are you gonna be doing this pointless crap of yours'.
-And deep down we were on the verge of asking ourselves those questions too, fully conscious of the fact that if you now get a job as a waiter or at a gas station, the band is finished.
+And deep down we were on the verge of asking ourselves those questions too, fully conscious that if you now go and get a job as a waiter or gas station attendant, the band is finished.

 Midway through the recording session, the young band got a hold of Radomir "Raka" Marić, Bijelo Dugme's manager, who helped them find a record label that would release the material.
 He first offered it to PGP RTB, but after they refused it, Marić contacted Jugoton's creative director Siniša Škarica who accepted it.

 Track listing

-For song writers, the lyrics author(s) is/are listed first, followed by the music author(s).
+For songwriters, the lyrics author(s) is/are listed first, followed by the music author(s).